Latgalians (modern): First World War to Soviet era

 During the first independence of Latvia (1918–1940), Latgale was the only region of Latvia with strong regional political parties.
 Although Latvian governments mainly promoted a united Latvian culture, fostering assimilation of Latgalians, especially after the coup by Kārlis Ulmanis in 1934, the Latgalian language was also used.
 Books were published in Latgalian, it was taught in some schools, and people could choose to use Latgalian when communicating with the government.
 They were classified as a Narodnosti in the First All Union Census of the Soviet Union in 1926.
 In the Nazi German Generalplan Ost, as far as can be told from the surviving documentation, the Latgalians were scheduled for deportation, while only half of the Latvian population was to be treated so.
 The reasons for this difference are unclear, but possibly based on racist linguistic arguments, considering that the Nazis planned to physically remove 85% of the Lithuanians (whose language – and by erroneous inference ethnicity – has similarities to Latgalian).

 The Soviet period severely damaged Latgalian culture.
-Although publishing in Latgalian was generally banned, some political periodicals, like "Ludzas Taisneiba" ("Truth of Ludza") were published from the end of the 1940s to the 1960s in Latgalian.
+Although publishing in Latgalian was generally banned, some political periodicals, like Ludzas Taisneiba (also Ludzys Taisneiba, "Truth of Ludza") were published from the end of the 1940s to the 1960s in Latgalian.
 Russian and Latvian were the only recognized languages.

 Modern times

-Latgalians continued to publish books and periodicals abroad.
-Publishing in Latgalian in Latvia resumed during the Third National Awakening in the late 1980s but is still rare.
-The Latgalian language is mostly used at home in rural areas and Latvian is overwhelmingly used in official use and in urban areas.
-Some government protection for the Latgalian language is provided by the language law of 2000 which states that "the State shall ensure the maintenance, protection and development of the Latgalian written language as a historic variant of the Latvian language."
+Latgalians continued to publish books and periodicals abroad among the Latvian diaspora.
+Publishing in Latgalian in Latvia resumed during the Third National Awakening in the late 1980s and is still continued.
+Examples of the use of Latgalian today include the internet culture magazine Lakuga.lv, versions of local newspapers, radio/TV programming and digital content by the Public Broadcasting of Latvia).
+The Latgalian language is mostly frequently used at home in rural areas and Latvian is overwhelmingly used in official use and in urban areas.

+Some government protection for the Latgalian language is provided by the Official Language Law of 2000 which states that "the State shall ensure the maintenance, protection and development of the Latgalian written language as a historic variant of the Latvian language."

 Some Latgalians consider themselves to be an ethnic group separate from Latvians.
-The majority opinion is, however, that present-day Latgalians are a subgroup of the Latvians who are united by a dialect, which has many regional varieties.
+The majority and historical opinion is, however, that present-day Latgalians are a subgroup of the Latvians who are united by a dialect, which has many regional varieties.
 The number of people who would identify themselves as separate from Latvians is unknown because the Latvian government does not identify Latgalians as a separate group in census data.

 The 2011 Census of Latvia established that 8.8% of Latvia's inhabitants or 164,500 people speak Latgalian daily.
 97,600 of them live in Latgale, 29,400 in Riga, and 14,400 in Riga region.

-Additionally, the majority view is that Latgalians appeared because Latgale was part of Poland for 100 years and later under Russian rule, while the rest of Latvia was under German and Swedish rule.
-Thus, Latvians living in Latgale are more Russified/Polonized as opposed to the rest of the Latvian people (who have undergone more prolonged Germanization).